ANALYTICS SOLUTIONS2025-12-29

-With the rapid improvement of the latest technology, traditional approaches to running organizations have become obsolete.
+With the rapid pace of technological advancement, traditional approaches to running organizations have become obsolete.

-Nowadays, business professionals want to use equipment and tools that can help them make informed decisions.
-Business Intelligence (BI) has taken rapid strides from the time it came into being in the ‘80s.
+Nowadays, business professionals want to use equipment and tools to make informed decisions.
+Business Intelligence (BI) has made rapid strides since it emerged in the ‘80s.

 Traditional Business Intelligence platforms were high-cost and time-intensive.
-They were also largely dependent, almost, always on the IT cell.
+They were also largely dependent on the IT cell, almost always.

 In addition, traditional platforms came with hefty price tags and were also time-intensive applications.

-Then, over time, because of advancements in technology and computing, Business Intelligence platforms metamorphosed into self-service analytics.
+Over time, as technology and computing advanced, Business Intelligence platforms metamorphosed into self-service analytics.

 The modern-day version of Business Intelligence platforms is driven by artificial intelligence (AI) and is almost fully automated.

-Actually, it would not be wrong to say that BI platforms have grown in tandem with the business requirements of a particular era, and with the progress in technology.
+Actually, it would not be wrong to say that BI platforms have grown in tandem with the business requirements of a particular era and with technological progress.

-In today’s customer-driven times we live in, where business is defined mostly by a customer’s wants and needs, the success of a business is linked to how fast it responds to a client’s demand.
+In today’s customer-driven times, where business is defined mainly by a customer’s wants and needs, the success of a company is linked to how fast it responds to a client’s demand.

-Real-time interactions across channels require real-time solutions, and that’s why next-gen Business Intelligence deployments are required.
+Real-time interactions across channels require real-time solutions, and that’s why next-gen Business Intelligence deployments are needed.

-The next gen of Business Intelligence is extensible, supports white labeling, and has open APIs for customization.
+The next-gen of Business Intelligence is extensible, supports white-labeling, and offers open APIs for customization.

 Business users today rely on fully automated Business Intelligence systems without even requiring large data science teams.